-[alces@login1(scooby) ~]$ ls clusterware-setup-sshkey.log simplejobscript.sh slurm-21.out compute nodes are available to run it.
+[alces@login1(scooby) ~]$ ls clusterware-setup-sshkey.log simplejobscript.sh slurm-21.out an auto-scaling cluster and currently have no running nodes, your job may be shown in the PD (pending) state until compute nodes are available to run it.
 If a job is in PD state - the reason for being unable to run will be displayed in the NODELIST (REASON) column of the squeue output.